react-boilerplate/react-boilerplate-cra-template/docs/building-blocks/testing.md

 });
 ```

-And that's how you unit test your components and make sure they work correctly!
+And that's how you unit-test your components and make sure they work correctly!

-Also have a look at our example application.
-It deliberately shows some variations of implementing tests with
+Be sure to have a look at our example application.
+It deliberately shows some variations of test implementations with `react-testing-library`.
-react-testing-library.